rehierl/node-tree-outliner/3-4-0-design-5.md

 guaranteed to exist.

-Note also the switch in perspective: "forwards" from the current sectioning node and "backwards" from a subsequent optional heading/marker node.
+Note also the switch in perspective: "forwards" from the current sectioning node and "backwards" from a subsequent and optional heading/marker node.

 ### exit an ancestor of a top-level node